hctaskiran/head_start/README.md

 - [ ] Icons that may come in handy in project, several icon packs with visual examples.

 ## INSTRUCTIONS ##
-- In order to use localization properly, if you not going to use pre-created languages, create your language.json file inside `assets/translations` then open {} brackets in order to create localization, then run the code inside `lib/core/script` called `lang_build.sh`.
+- In order to use localization properly, if you not going to use pre-created languages, create your language.json file inside `assets/translations` then open {} brackets (it doesn't matter whether giving input or not) in order to create localization, then run the code inside `lib/core/script` called `lang_build.sh`.
 - In order to use the code `select_language.dart` in pratice, simply put `SelectLanguage()` inside the actions of AppBar.